jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 # Background and Theory

 Since you stumbled upon this article, you might be wondering what the heck genetic algorithms are.
-To put it simply: genetic algorithms employ the same tactics used in natural selection to find an optimal solution to a problem.
+To put it simply: genetic algorithms employ the same tactics used in natural selection to find an optimal solution to an optimization problem.
-Genetic algorithms are often used in high dimensional problems where the optimal solution is not apparent.
+Genetic algorithms are often used in high dimensional problems where the optimal solutions are not apparent.
-A common use case of genetic algorithms are to tune [hyper-parameters](https://en.wikipedia.org/wiki/Hyperparameter) in a program.
+Genetic algorithms are commonly used to tune the [hyper-parameters](https://en.wikipedia.org/wiki/Hyperparameter) of a program.
-However, this algorithm can be used in any scenario where you have a function which defines how well something performed and you would like to find the absolute minimum.
+However, this algorithm can be used in any scenario where you have a function which defines how well a solution is.
 Many people have used genetic algorithms in video games to auto learn the weaknesses of players.

 The beautiful part about Genetic Algorithms are their simplicity; you need absolutely no knowledge of linear algebra or calculus.
-To implement one all you need to know is **very basic** algebra and a general grasp of evolution.
+To implement a genetic algorithm from scratch you only need **very basic** algebra and a general grasp of evolution.

 # Genetic Algorithm

-All genetic algorithms typically follow the pattern of evaluation mating, mutation, and selection.
+All genetic algorithms typically have a single cycle where you continuously mutate, breed, and select the most optimal solutions.
-I will dive into each section of this algorithm using JavaScript code snippets.
+I will dive into each section of this algorithm using simple JavaScript code snippets.
-The algorithm which I present is very generic and modular so it should be easy to port into other applications and programming languages.
+The algorithm which I present is very generic and modular so it should be easy to port into other programming languages and applications.

 ![Genetic Algorithms Flow Chart](media/GA/GAFlowChart.svg)

-## Create Initial Population
+## Population Creation

 The very first thing we need to do is specify a data-structure for storing our genetic information.
-In biology chromosomes are composed of sequences of genes.
+In biology, chromosomes are composed of sequences of genes.
 Many people run genetic algorithms on binary arrays since they more closely represent DNA.
-However, as computer scientists, it is often easier to model things as continuous numbers.
+However, as computer scientists, it is often easier to model problems using continuous numbers.
-In this approach, every Gene will be a single floating point number ranging between zero and one.
+In this approach, every gene will be a single floating point number ranging between zero and one.
-This keeps things really easy because it is very simple perform any genetic "operation".
-Every type of Gene will have a max and min value which represents the absolute extremes of that gene.
+Every type of gene will have a max and min value which represents the absolute extremes of that gene.
 This works well for optimization because it allows us to easily limit our search space.
 For example, we can specify that "height" gene can only vary between 0 and 90.
 To get the actual value of the gene from its \[0-1] value we simple de-normalize it.